D. Samba Reddy, PhD, RPh, FAAPS, FAAAS

-About Dr. Reddy
+About D. Samba Reddy

 D. Samba Reddy, PhD, RPh, is a professor of neuroscience and experimental therapeutics at the Texas A&M College of Medicine.
 He teaches both medical and graduate level courses and directs a research team in central nervous system drug development.
 Dr. Reddy has made exceptional contributions to the pharmaceutical field through his services during the past 20 years, in addition to serving as an expert member in federal government panels in Washington D.C.